Divide-By-0/blog/content/posts/movies.md

 - **Shoplifters**: Director is very good, and this one won a number of international film festivals.
 Usually recommended for people who liked Parasite.
 - **The Last Five Years**: An Anna Kendrick musical that goes through a deteriorating relationship forwards and backwards in time, simultaneously.
 I found this dynamic in Tick Tick Boom fascinating so I think I would like this.
+- **The Secret Life of Walter Mitty**: This seems to have the same indie vibe as others I've liked, and people rave about how it made them feel.
 - **Past Lives**: Two friends recommended this one to me very highly, and said I should go into it blind.
 - **The Secret and Their Eyes (original Argentinian version)**: Action thriller with plot intricacies to endlessly discuss.
 Personally recommended to me due to plot.
 - **Hack, Punt, Tool**: Musical about MIT's hacking culture.